emerald-dao/emerald-academy-v2/src/lib/content/courses/learn-cadence-beginner-1.0/en/chapter3/lesson1.md

 // gets a number [min, max]
 access(all) fun getRandom(min: UInt64, max: UInt64): UInt64 {
-    // revertibleRandom is a built-in random function to Cadence! let randomNumber: UInt64 = revertibleRandom(modulo: (max + 1 - min))
+    // revertibleRandom is a built-in random function to Cadence! let randomNumber: UInt64 = revertibleRandom<UInt64>()
-    return randomNumber + min
+    return (randomNumber % (max + 1 - min)) + min
 }
 ```

 You can see that in order to level up the winner of `battle`, we had to move the Pokemon resource out of storage first, level it up, and then move it back in.

 ### References in Cadence